Scott Nolte (Producting Artistic Director)

 Nathan Jeffrey (Director of Education & Outreach)

-Nathan Jeffrey has been acting, directing, producing, and teaching theatre for over a decade and is a graduate of the MFA in Directing program at Mason Gross School of the Arts at Rutgers University.
+Nathan Jeffrey has been acting, directing, producing, and teaching theatre for over a decade and holds an MFA in Directing from Mason Gross School of the Arts at Rutgers University.
 He has directed for the Turnip Festival at the American Globe Theatre in New York, the Abilene Shakespeare Festival, the Jameson Project, and Logos Theatre Company.
 He has also worked at the Dallas Theater Center, Starlight Theater, the Heart of America Shakespeare Festival, and numerous educational institutions.
 Nathan is the founding Artistic Director of Logos Theatre Company and has been a Grand Prize Winner in Sketchwriting and Acting at the Seminar in the Rockies.
 As Director of Outreach for Taproot Theatre, he oversees all aspects of the Taproot Touring Company.
-He has directed New Girl, Midwinter’s Evening, The Foolish Wiseman, and the world premiere of Super School for the Taproot Touring Company.
+Nathan directed Pretty Fire, one of the first productions in Taproot’s Isaac Studio Theatre.
+He has directed New Girl, Midwinter’s Evening, The Foolish Wiseman, and the world premieres of Treasure Allies, Wild Wes, The Mark of Immediacy, A Christmas Carol, and Super School for the Taproot Touring Company.
 Other favorite directing experiences include: My Children!
-My Africa!, Oleanna, A Christmas Carol, You’re a Good Man, Charlie Brown, and A Shayna Maidel.
+My Africa!, Oleanna, You’re a Good Man, Charlie Brown, and A Shayna Maidel.
 In 2008, Nathan and the summer interns began the Taproot Theatre Internship Project which now produces a showcase of intern talent every year.

 Micah Trapp (Production Stage Manager)

-Micah Trapp is very excited to be stage managing her first show with Taproot Theatre Company and to be in her first season on staff as the Production Stage Manager.
-Micah received her BA in Theatre from Northwestern College in Orange City, IA and went to the California Institute of the Arts to receive her MFA in Stage Management.
-Micah has worked professionally in LA and Chicago.
-She has worked with companies such as Cornerstone Theatre Company, Rogue Artist Ensemble, Texas Shakespeare Festival, the Sundance Theatre Lab, Chicago Opera Vanguard, Caffeine Theatre, Signal Ensemble Theatre and the Goodman Theatre.
-Micah would like to thank Taproot Theatre for welcoming her into this wonderful community.
+Micah Lynn Trapp has stage managed across the country and primarily working in LA, Chicago, and Seattle.
+Micah received her BA in theatre from Northwestern College and then went on to the California Institute of the Arts to receive her MFA in Stage Management.
+She has worked with companies such as Cornerstone Theatre Company, Rogue Artist Ensemble, Texas Shakespeare Festival, The Sundance Theare Lab, Warrior Poet Productions, RedCat Theatre, Chicago Opera Vanguard, Caffeine Theatre, Signal Ensemble Theatre, and the Goodman Theatre.
+Some of her favorite shows she has stage managed for are: She Loves Me, Equus, The Death of the Last Black Man in the World; Funnyhouse of a Negro, TopDog/Underdog; Boojum: Nonsense, Truth, and Lewis Caroll, Krapp’s Last Tape, and Candide.